chrismatteson/razordemo/README.md

 In order to use this module, simple classify a centos 6 VM with the class razordemo.
 Currently the module requires two puppet runs on the system to complete due to the need for Razor to build bootstrap.ipxe after it's installed.

+When Razor is launching the first time, it will sit for several minutes apparently doing nothing, and most like the only message on the screen will be a warning about CPU compatibility.
+Just wait.

 As configured, this module will install centos6.6 onto any system where is_virtual = true that boots from it.
 Additional rules an be added to hiera and